Note: This is a special feature post from Chris Owen of ChrisCruises.com.

 At night, a guitarist strummed the theme of “From Russia With Love” and a lively fireworks display could be seen in the distance.

 The next day brought clear skies, and a very different feel to the city.
-The unusually warm weather was perfect for my Cruise Global, Connect LocalSM shore excursions tour that day: “Walk Around Nevsky Prospect”.
+The unusually warm weather was perfect for my Azamara Shore Excursions tour that day: “Walk Around Nevsky Prospect”.
 Our local tour guide, Anastasia, provided helpful background as we drove through the city, and we were given three hours to roam freely.

 Obviously, Azamara has no control over the weather.
 We got lucky there.
 But what we experienced was a direct result of an itinerary focused on two supremely important factors: passengers and destinations.
 More accurately, make that travelers and destinations, because I have never felt more like one at any other port of call in the world.
 Azamara did that by design – their cruises really are for those who love travel.